 The Catskills are known for their incredible landscapes: towering mountains lush with greenery as far as the eye can see, cascading waterfalls plunging from above, and recreational trails that pass through peaceful forests and rural farmlands.
 See it all on your own two feet during a Catskills hiking adventure that reveals the wonder and natural beauty of the Region.

-Whether you’re taking a day trip with the family to enjoy a short hike that rewards with a serious view or thundering waterfall, or you’re a Catskills 3500 Club aspirant, see the region and the vast Catskill Park and ‘Forever Wild’ Catskill Forest Preserve from the trail and take one of these popular hikes.
+Whether you’re taking a day trip with the family to enjoy a short hike that rewards with a serious view or thundering waterfall, or you’re a Catskills 3500 Club aspirant, see the region and the vast Catskill Park and ‘Forever Wild’ Catskill Forest Preserve from the trail and take one of these and other popular hiking trails.

 A converted rail trail on top of the former bed of the Ulster & Delaware Railroad, the Catskills Scenic Trail travels from Roxbury to Bloomville and features a hard-packed surface perfect for year-round recreation like hiking, horseback riding, and cross country skiing.
 Save for a slight 400-foot elevation change, you’ll find this is a relatively flat trail offering great walking and hiking for all ages.
 Look for the trail’s blue and yellow octagonal signs, and use designated parking areas to access various trailheads.